Senate receives Buhari’s request to confirm NCC, FJSC nominees

-The Senate Tuesday received a request to confirm the nomination of Professor Mansur Auwalu Bindawa as Non-Executive Commissioner of the Nigerian Communications Commission.
+The Senate Tuesday received a request to confirm the nomination of Professor Mansur Auwalu Bindawa as Non-Executive Commissioner of the Nigerian Communications Commission (NCC).

-The request was contained in a letter dated January 10, 2022 and read on the floor by the Senate President, Ahmad Lawan, during plenary.
+The request was contained in a letter dated January 10, 2022 and read on the floor by the President of the Senate, Ahmad Lawan, during plenary.

 President Buhari in the letter explained that the request was made pursuant to the provision of Section 8(1) of the Nigerian Communications Act.